 Making a cup of joe in the morning can be a messy business, and we don't know about you, but we don't always want to (or have time to) clean it up.
-Athena Calderone from Eyeswoon has a java station with retractable doors, which means that spilled coffee grounds everywhere are no longer a thing, or at least no longer a thing that you need to look at every day.
+However, Athena Calderone has a java station with retractable doors, which means that having spilled coffee grounds everywhere will no longer a thing.

 6. Hide your home office behind closed doors.

 Your kitchen isn't just for food!
-We all know that it can be one of the most light-filled areas of a home, so popping an office in the mix actually makes a lot of sense.
+In fact, it can be one of the most light-filled areas of a home, so popping an office in the mix actually makes a lot of sense.
 The team over at 2LG Studio, in collaboration with John Lewis of Hungerford, hid their office space within kitchen cabinetry — and now we're left wondering why we didn't think of it first.

 8. Hide extra cabinetry in your kitchen island.

 Islands take up a lot of room in a kitchen and often harbor a lot of dead space.
 So make sure you make the most of your kitchen island by creating a multi-functional piece with room to sit, store, and prepare culinary masterpieces — just like this beautiful design by Tom Robertson.
 Remember, an island is not just for displaying your favorite tomes.
 It should also provide extra kitchen drawers and cabinet space.

 9. Add floating shelves.